AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 [//]: # (@formatter:on)

-Sometimes I move the stubs behavior into the "when" section:
+Sometimes I move the stubs' behavior into the "when" section:

 [//]: # (@formatter:off)